-Doherty evaluated the percent increase in inactive leks, and grouped the results by a range in the number of wells within 3.2 km (1-12, 13-39, 40-100, and 101-199).
+Doherty evaluated the percent increase in inactive leks and grouped the results by a range in the number of wells within 3.2 km (1 to 12, 13 to 39, 40 to 100, and 101 to 199).
 Doherty also stratified the results into Management Zones I and II to reflect differences in average lek size and intensity of development per Connelly et al. (2004).
-Doherty notes that lek size is larger in Zone II than I, and intensity of development is greater in Zone I than Zone II.
+Doherty noted that lek size was larger in Zone II than I, and intensity of development is greater in Zone I than Zone II.
 The Montana HQT incorporates the results for MZ I because this MZ covers most of the state and is most applicable.

 Doherty's findings demonstrate that impacts from oil and gas development across the state are consistent with those documented in southwest (Holloran 2005) and northeast (Walker et al. 2007) Wyoming.
 A time-lag showed higher rates of lek inactivity and steeper declines in bird abundance 4 years after than immediately following development.
-Potential impacts were indiscernible at 1-12 wells within 32.2-km2 of a lek (~ 1 well/1.0-mi2), a threshold of development compatible with conservation.
-Above this threshold land managers can expect to see rate of lek inactivity double at 13-39 wells, and jumped to >5 times that outside of widespread development at 40-100 wells in northeast Wyoming (Management Zone 1).
+Potential impacts were indiscernible at 1 to 12 wells within 32.2 km2 of a lek (~1 well/1.0 mi2), a threshold of development compatible with conservation.
+Above this threshold, land managers can expect to see rate of lek inactivity double at 13 to 39 wells and jump to >5 times that outside of widespread development at 40 to 100 wells in northeast Wyoming (Management Zone 1).

 The Montana HQT Anthropogenic Score for oil and gas well pad density captures two metrics consistent with the literature to capture winter use and nesting/breeding near a lek.
 The research findings by Holloran et al. (2015) and Doherty et al. (2008) both note a decline in habitat use with increasing well pad density during the winter, which is not a lek centric measure.
-Therefore, the metric evaluates well pad density across a large landscape measured as well pad density in all core habitat surrounding the development.
-The analysis would use a moving windows analysis to measure well pad density per section extending to the exterior boundary of the core habitat.
+Therefore, the metric evaluates well pad density across a large landscape in all sage-grouse habitat surrounding the development.
+The analysis would use a moving window analysis to measure well pad density per section (640 acres) extending to the exterior boundary of the habitat.